GGOSinon/lc3_calculator_checker/README.md

 To use this project, you must have your obj file(calc.obj) in your lc3 folder.

-First change your directory to ~/lc3.
+First change your directory to ~/lc3.(/lc3 is the directory which contains files like ./lc3sim, if you have these files in other directory, please substitute 'lc3' to the name of that directory.)

 	std00000@ccp0:~$ cd lc3